Hawley

 Uses

-Desirable for the home orchard and of delicious dessert quality, but not well adapted for market because the tree is not very productive and the fruit often is scabby and sometimes water-cores and rots at the core (Beach).
-Warder calls it an amateur's fruit.
-Downing notes that as it soon decays, its value is thereby much depreciated.
-Elliott states it is invariably affected with dry rot in all soils.
-Thomas concurs that liability to dry rot and water-core has rendered it of little value.
+A dessert apple of delicious quality and desirable for the home orchard (Beach).
+Warder calls it "an amateur's fruit."
+Hawley is not well adapted for market because the tree is not very productive and the fruit often is scabby, and sometimes it water-cores and rots at the core (Beach).
+Hedrick: the apples cannot be kept long, are frequently water-cored or rotten at the core; the trees are unproductive; and fruit and foliage are susceptible to the scab-fungus.
+Downing: a fruit of very good quality, but as it soon decays, its value is thereby much depreciated.
+Elliott: much resembles Fall Pippin, but larger, and ripens earlier, and is invariably affected with dry rot in all soils.
+Thomas: liability to dry rot and water-core has rendered it of little value.

 Subtypes/Variants